Crytpo-Coin/crytpo-coin.github.io/content/docs/help/faq.md

 ## What is the Crytpo-Coin?

-Crytpo-Coin, is a cryptocurrency project made by some Computer Science students to become familiar with blockchain technology.
+Crytpo-Coin, is a cryptocurrency project made by some Computer Science students to become familiar with lockchain technology.
-It is also our first project using the programming language rust.
+It is also our first project using the programming language Rust.

-To make Crytpo-Coin we have done several different things:
+To make Crytpo-Coin we are looking into several things:

-- The (b)lockchain technology.
+- The lockchain technology itself
-- Proof-of-Stake (PoS) model.
+- The proof-of-stake (PoS) model

 and plan to include
-- Delegation.
+- Delegation

 ## Keyboard shortcuts for search?